josemifv/frontend-nanodegree-neighborhood-map/README.md

 To run it in a development environment, just run the following command: `gulp serve`.
 A browser window will be opened and the application will be loaded.

+To search if an artist is on tour just type the artist in the search box and, if upcoming events are found, these will be displayed on the map.

+### Important note
+Owing to Last.FM service migration [issues](https://getsatisfaction.com/lastfm/topics/api-known-issues), Last.fm API engine was disabled.

 ### Resources used to complete this project
 * [Udacity's Intro to AJAX course](https://www.udacity.com/course/intro-to-ajax--ud110).